harrlol/harrlol/README.md

 - 👋 Hi, I’m @harrlol
-- 👀 I’m interested in computational biology and system biology
+- 👀 I’m interested in computational biology, bioinformatics, and systems biology
 - 🌱 I’m currently working at the Gregory Lab at University of Pennsylvania
-- 💞️ I’m looking to collaborate on small projects with real world data
-- 📫 How to reach me email lidatou0708@gmail.com or instagram @harryli0708
+- 📫 How to reach me email lidatou0708@gmail.com

 <!---
 harrlol/harrlol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.